Three Types of Attacks on IoT Devices

 Debugging code on a commercial version of a product is convenient but should be disabled.
 Most processors have a fuse that can be burnt to disable access to the JTAG interface.

 Critical buses should also be routed within the internal layers of your PCB.
-While it might still be possible of x-ray the device, map the internal layers, and drill into the PCB, the cost/benefit analysis of such an attack is not positive for the bad actor.
+While it might still be possible to x-ray the device, map the internal layers, and drill into the PCB, the cost/benefit analysis of such an attack is not positive for the bad actor.

 Tamper protections should be stock standard and some processors include sensors that can detect a hacker trying to tamper with hardware.
 For example, the sensor could trigger a signal when a device is opened or tampered with that would zero all of the cryptographic keys in the RAM.